OpenDreamKit/OpenDreamKit.github.io/_posts/2016-12-15-developer-position-kaiserslautern.md

 - C/C++ programming experience

-- Experience in computer algebra
+- Interest in either:

+   * algebra/number theory/algebraic geometry
+   * fast arithmetic
+   * the design and development of computer algebra systems

 - Fluency in English

-- Must have an Masters degree in Mathematics
+- Must have an Masters degree in Mathematics fully certificated

 - Experience in Open Source development and tooling (GitHub)